SAP-archive/teched2020-DEV360/exercises/part1/README.md

 sapcp list accounts/entitlement -sa <new_subaccount_id>
 ```

-6. Refresh the **Entity Assignments** screen in the cockpit to view the new assigned entitlements.
+6. Refresh the **Entity Assignments** screen in the cockpit, and select your subaccount to view the new assigned entitlements.

 ## Summary